Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

 ## Runtime flow

 1. **Entry points** initialise logging, tracing, metrics middleware, and database state.
 The FastAPI app wires both `RequestTraceMiddleware` and `RequestMetricsMiddleware` so every request gains a traceparent header and latency metrics, while the CLI uses `logging_context` + `traced` to provide correlation IDs and trace IDs for background work.
+A dedicated `StartupManager` (`apps/api/startup.py`) now orchestrates the API bootstrap sequence so logging/tracing configuration, database initialisation, health registration, and extension loading emit structured step metadata.
+The collected records are exposed via `app.state.startup_records` for diagnostics and surfaced in logs for incident response, while fatal failures emit an aggregated "startup sequence aborted" summary before bubbling the error so operators can see which steps executed or failed.
 2. **Extension loader** imports every enabled module declared in `Settings.allowed_extensions`.
 Extensions register an `ExtensionManifest` with `apps.extensions.registry.extension_registry` and can contribute health